 The key is timing and know-how.
 I bring guests there early to avoid crowds and get better selection.
 Focus on vendors locals actually use, the ones with shorter queues but better products.
 Think cheesemongers who know their suppliers, sourdough bakers who’ve been perfecting their starters for decades, and stalls selling seasonal goods that shift with the British weather.

-For better value and more food that feels local, I often take people elsewhere.
+For better value and more food that feels local, I often take people toward smaller markets and food-focused hidden gems in London.
 Go for fresh produce and street food vendors rather than photo ops.

 Street food vendors at Maltby Street Market scratch the Borough vibe without the chaos.
 You’ll find everything from Vietnamese bánh mì to proper British pie and creamy mashed potatoes, without tourist prices or influencers photographing their lunch like it’s the Crown Jewels.